-Helping your child be more active is one of the best things you can do for his or her health.
+Helping your child be more active is one of the best things you can do for their health.
 You may want to start by talking to your child about what is good about physical activity.
 For example, it can help children have more energy and feel good about themselves.
 It can also help them stay at a healthy weight.
 This can prevent many serious health problems later on.

 It's okay to start a new exercise program slowly.
-It's also okay if your child is not ready right now.
+It's also okay if your child isn't ready right now.
 Some children feel a little shy or scared to exercise or play team sports.
 Or their lives are too busy to add anything new.
 When you are ready, your doctor can help you find the right exercise program for your child.

 Follow-up care is a key part of your child's treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if your child is having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if your child is having problems.
 It's also a good idea to know your child's test results and keep a list of the medicines your child takes.

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter T599 in the search box to learn more about "Physical Activity - Should Your Child Be More Active?."
+Enter T599 in the search box to learn more about "Helping Your Child Get More Physical Activity".

-Current as of:
+Current as of: October 10, 2022

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.